 Nanaimo Community Kitchens' does not have a commercial kitchen space that it rents out.
 We bring our programs out in the community and utilize kitchens throughout the city.
 Most of our programs are linked to other non-profit groups who have a kitchen available for us to use.

 We support individuals, community groups, and agencies in their efforts to start and maintain community kitchens in Nanaimo.
 New groups are being formed all the time.
 Call us at 250-753-7470 or email us to find out how you might benefit from joining a new or existing group.

 Donations can be made through Canadahelps.org or e-transfers can be sent to firstname.lastname@example.org.

 What is a Community Kitchen?

 A community kitchen is a group of people who get together on a regular basis to cook healthy, nutritious, meals.
-From recipe selection, to shopping, cooking, and clean-up, everyone participates.
-Within the groups, participants find fun, friendships, and the tools to stretch heir food dollars.
+From recipe selection to shopping, cooking, and clean-up, everyone participates.
+Within the groups, participants find fun, friendships, and the tools to stretch their food dollars.
 The quantity of food that is prepared is divided among group members to take home.
-Community Kitchens are participant driven, with each group deciding how their kitchen operates.
-Food has always had the power to bring people together.
+Community Kitchens are participant-driven, with each group deciding how their kitchen operates.

 - Stretch your food dollars